A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Results

 \subsubsection{Second outbreak}

-For the second outbreak, in the first step we used data from weeks 25, 26, and 27 to forecast weeks 28, 29, 30 and 31, and in each step we added one week to our training data and did 1,2,3, and 4-week ahead prediction as explained before.
-The predictions results for 1, 2, 3, and 4 weeks ahead have been published in S-Tables-E and all the plots related to Poisson PMF and the fitted parabola and logistic function have been attached to S-Point-A. Across outbreak 2, for one week ahead forecasts, 24.39\% of the predictions exactly matched the observed values, while 60.98\% deviated by at most one case and 87.8\% by no more than two.
+For the second outbreak, in the first step we used data from weeks 25, 26, and 27 to forecast weeks 28, 29, 30 and 31, and in each step we added one week to our training data and did a prediction of 1, 2,3--, and 4-weeks ahead, as explained before.
+The predictions results for 1, 2, 3-- and 4--week ahead have been published in Supplementary XIV and all the plots related to Poisson PMF and the fitted parabola and logistic function have been attached to Supplementary II.
+Across outbreak 2, for one week ahead forecasts, 24.39\% of the predictions exactly matched the observed values, while 60.98\% deviated by at most one case and 87.8\% by no more than two.
 Errors up to three cases accounted for 95.12\% of the forecasts, and all were bounded within five.
 Two weeks ahead, 15\% of the predictions had zero error, more than half (52.
 5\%) were within one case, and approximately three quarters (70\%) remained within two.
 82.5\% of the forecasts had errors less than or equal to three captured and all deviations were limited to seven cases.
 The three-week horizon showed that 41.03\% were within one and 63.85\% stayed within two.
 By three errors, nearly three-quarters (69.23\%) were included and all deviations were capped at ten.
-For the four week prediction, 52.63\% of the forecasts had errors of no more than three, 78.95\% within six, and all errors were restricted to twelve (S-Tables-F).
+For the four week prediction, 52.63\% of the forecasts had errors of no more than three, 78.95\% within six, and all errors were restricted to twelve (Supplementary XV).
 For outbreak 2, the RMSE values were $1.76$ for the predictions made one week in advance, $2.65$ for two weeks, $3.73$ for three weeks, and $5.31$ for four weeks.